 |ANIMAL TRANSFIGURATION: by Edwin Muir; c.1920, a dream of an animal Resurrection

-A man with luminous hair leads Edwin out to a field where all the world’s animals gaze at heaven--except one...
+A man with luminous hair leads me out to a field where all the world's animals but one gaze at heaven...

 CAUTION: DON'T DO THIS AT HOME

 |BONOBO AND BEAR: by Wayan, 1999/10/14, a mystic war movie.

 The gods of our cave-past and star-future fight over us--using us, of course.
 After I see the toll it's taking on a

 bonobo buddy of mine, I decide to bring the war back home, and go gunning for God--BOTH of them...

 |BRIGHT BEAST, PATIENT BEAST: by Edwin Muir; c.1920, a dream of our primal struggle

 Two beasts eternally fight, the proud bright peacock-tailed beast and the sad-eyed, ever-defeated sheepdog of...

 |CAT-SNAKE: by Wayan; 1993/3/6, a short dream fable.